 *denotes an award it won.

-Going into the Tonys, Beautiful was posing a threat to win Best Musical as it was gaining more momentum at the box office.
+Going into the Tonys, Beautiful was posing as a threat to win Best Musical as it was gaining more momentum at the box office.
 Yet, it couldn't overcome the snob hit of the year that was...

 After having its world premiere at the Curran Theatre in San Fransisco, California, Beautiful opened on January 12th, 2014 at the Stephen Sondheim Theatre on Broadway.
 The original cast included Jessie Mueller as Carole King, Jake Epstein as Gerry Goffin, Anika Larsen as Cynthia Weil, Jarrod Spector as Barry Mann, Jeb Brown as Don Kirshner, and Liz Larsen as Eugenia ‘Genie’ Klein.